Last updated on June 29, 2022 1:36 am

 Much like food, you’d want your tools kept in a cool and dry place, away from hot temperatures and moisture.

-The reason behind this is because metals tend to absorb less heat and end up colder than their environment, allowing moisture to build up and condense on their surface, eventually leading to rust.
+The reason behind this is that metals tend to absorb less heat and end up colder than their environment, allowing moisture to build up and condense on their surface, eventually leading to rust.

 Different methods to remove rust from tools